latent-to/developer-docs/docs/learn/chain-rate-limits.md

 ### Mechanism configuration rate limits

-These limits govern how often a subnet creator can change the number of incentive mechanisms and the emission split among them.
+These limits govern how often a subnet owner can change the number of incentive mechanisms and the emission split among them.
 For background on mechanisms, see [Multiple Incentive Mechanisms Within Subnets](../subnets/understanding-multiple-mech-subnets.md).

 #### Mechanism count update rate limit